Why Selena Gomez Won’t Release New Music Anytime Soon

 Selena Gomez is admitting that she has no plans to release more new music anytime soon, just weeks after dropping “It Ain’t Me” with Kygo.

-Selena made the surprising confession that more new music won’t be following her recent collaboration in a new interview anytime soon, as she revealed that she’s not even working on right music now as she shifts her focus to more important things including her personal life.
+Selena made the surprising confession that more new music won’t be following her recent collaboration in a new interview anytime soon, as she revealed that she’s not even working on music right now as she shifts her focus to more important things, including her personal life.

 Selena admitted that new music isn’t the highest thing on her priority list during a recent segment for The Today Show, as Billboard reported that Gomez hinted that she’s just not passionate about music right now.